Electron g-factor of valley states in realistic silicon quantum dots: Electron -factor at the interface

-The quadratic dependence of the noise spectral density on the $g$-factor change, $S_{\epsilon} \propto ( \Delta[\delta g])^2$, implies that it can be zeroed at the ``sweet spot angles'' $\varphi_{v_i}$, defined in Eq.~(\ref{optimal-angle-approx}).
-At these angles (which may be different for the two eigenvalley subspaces, $v_1, v_2$, either $\gamma_{1e}$ or $\gamma_{3e}$ will take the minimal value $\gamma_0$.
-Similar decrease of the noise can be achieved by rotating the field perpendicular to the interface, since the $g$-factor corrections are strongly suppressed, see Eqs.~(\ref{dg2-perp-1st}), (\ref{dg2-perp}).
+The quadratic dependence of the noise on the $g$-factor change: $S_{\epsilon} \propto [\delta g_{\parallel}^{v_i}(\varphi,F_z)]^2$, Eqs.~(\ref{g-factor-derivative}) and (\ref{new_charge_noise}), implies that it can be zeroed at the ``sweet spot angles'' $\varphi_{v_i}$, defined in Eq.~(\ref{optimal-angle-approx}).
+At these angles (which may be different for the two eigenvalley subspaces, $v_1, v_2$) either $\gamma_{1e}$ or $\gamma_{3e}$ will take the minimal value $\gamma_0$.
+Similar decrease of the noise can be achieved by rotating the field perpendicular to the interface, since the $g$-factor corrections are strongly suppressed, see Eqs.~(\ref{dg2-perp-1st}) and (\ref{dg2-perp}).